- This event has passed.

 November 22 @ 6:30 pm - 8:30 pm

-Join other young adult cancer survivors around the table to share a delicious meal and good conversation in Smith Center’s Friendsgiving!
+Join other young adult cancer survivors around the table to share a delicious meal and good conversation at Smith Center’s Friendsgiving!
 Chef Kara will present traditional holiday flavors with a healthy spin in easy-to-follow recipes that can be used to impress friends & family.
-Hands-on demonstration will begin at 6:30pm to learn to make quick spelt dinner rolls and homemade flavored butter.
+Learn to make your own one-minute carrot cake in a mug and enjoy the following items:

 Our quarterly supper club has a minimum of 6 and maximum of 16 participants.
 Please RSVP no later than Sunday, November 16th to confirm attendance.
 Partners/Caregivers are welcome to attend.
 BYOB.
 When registering, please indicate any guest(s) that will be joining you, and if you have any food restrictions or allergies.
 This meal will have vegan and gluten-free options.